R I A L T O

 Aja strolls across the bedroom.

-She kicks off her slippers and sits on a chair on the balcony.
+She kicks her slippers off, sits on a chair hotel balcony.
 Rolling green hills frame her feet.
-Michael sits down with a coffee in his hand.
+The sliding glass door opens and Michael sits on the floor with a coffee in his hand.

-I remember Tuscany, and driving into Rome, the coastline near Pompeii, how beautiful, the motorcycles whipping by, the drop, but this peaceful rolling grass is new.
+I remember Tuscany, and driving into Rome, the coastline near Pompeii, the motorcycles whipping by, the drop.
+This is new.

-Porch light falls across layered walls of gold, green, violet, the walls peel layers of art from past centuries.
+Shadows fall across layers of gold, green, violet, the peeled walls of art from past centuries.

 INT.
 BEDROOM HOTEL SUITE/DAY

-Aja packs her suitcase on the bed.
-She is wearing a loose silk bathrobe.
-The phone rings and she picks it up.
+Aja packs her suitcase on the bed wearing a loose silk bathrobe.
+The phone rings.

 Yes, bring it up.
 Grazie.